Grace A. Mapps

 Grace A. Mapps (c.
-1835 – June 11, 1897) was an American educator, administrator and poet, who was possibly the first black woman in America to graduate with a four-year college degree.
+1835 – June 11, 1897) was an American educator, administrator and poet, who may have been the first African-American woman to graduate with a four-year college degree.
 Mapps graduated from New-York Central College at McGrawville in 1852, but the type of degree she received (if any) is not recorded.
-As such, Mary Jane Patterson is widely regarded as the first African American woman to graduate with a four-year bachelor's degree.
+As such, Mary Jane Patterson is widely regarded as the first African-American woman to graduate with a four-year bachelor's degree.
 Understandings of Mapps' achievements are also complicated by regular confusion with relatives Sarah Mapps Douglass and Grace Douglass, both of whom were prominent activists and educators.

 Early life

 Grace A. Mapps is believed to have been born in Little Egg Harbor, New Jersey, the daughter of David Mapps, a wealthy mariner and businessman, and Grace, whose maiden name is unknown.
 Her parents became Quakers in 1799, and were respected within the Society of Friends, welcoming visitors to their home including noted anti-slavery editor Charles Osborn, and British minister Thomas Shillitoe.
 The family were known for their hospitality, and mentioned elsewhere as being "noted for [their] acquirements in music, literature and art", though many black Americans were not received warmly as members of the Society of Friends.
-Grace Mapps and Sarah Mapps Douglass were, in fact, described as having taken up "the challenge to be seen as equals within the Religious Society of Friends".
-Samuel Ringgold Ward, an African American abolitionist, wrote of the Society of Friends that:They will aid in giving us a partial education - but never in a Quaker school, beside their own children.
+Grace Mapps and Sarah Mapps Douglass were described as having taken up "the challenge to be seen as equals within the Religious Society of Friends."
+Samuel Ringgold Ward, an African-American abolitionist, wrote of the Society of Friends that:They will aid in giving us a partial education - but never in a Quaker school, beside their own children.
 Whatever they do for us savors of pity, and is done at arm's length.Grace Mapps died in 1833, and David Mapps remarried in 1835.
 His second wife, Anna Douglass Mapps, was a teacher.
 An anecdote told of Isaac Hopper, abolitionist and participant in the Underground Railroad, referred specifically to the Mapps family:On the occasion of the annual gathering in Philadelphia they came with other members of the Society to share the hospitality of his (i. e., Isaac T. Hopper's) house.
 A question arose in the family whether Friends of white complexion would object to eating with them.
 "Leave that to me," said the master of the household.
 Accordingly when the time arrived, he announced it thus: "Friends, dinner is now ready.
 David Maps and his wife will come with me; and as I like to have all accommodated, those who object to dining with them can wait till they have done."
-The guests smiled, and all seated themselves at the table.In this recollection, the Mapps family are referred to as "the only colored members" at the annual meeting, and African American Quakers are noted as a rarity.
+The guests smiled, and all seated themselves at the table.In this recollection, the Mapps family are referred to as "the only colored members" at the annual meeting, and African-American Quakers are noted as a rarity.